ulve/hugotunius.se/_posts/2017-09-26-Different-implementations-of-map.markdown

 categories: javascript functional
 ---

-The first way is to simply mutate the list in place.
+The first way is to simply create a new list and mutate it by adding elements to it.

 {% highlight js %}

-// Mutate in place
+// Mutatation
 // map :: (a -> b) -> [a] -> [b]
 const map = (m, l) => {
     let ret = []